cgriceld/42-dining-philosophers/README.md

 42 Unix project.
 Solution of classical synchronization problem about [dining philosophers](https://en.wikipedia.org/wiki/Dining_philosophers_problem) where each philosopher is a thread and mutexes are used to prevent deadlocks.

-Runing with number of philosophers more than 200 is underfined behaviour.
+Runing with number of philosophers > 200 and time_to_die or time_to_eat or time_to_sleep less than 60 ms may cause underfined behaviour.

 Example test cases:
 * 1 800 200 200 - dies, no second fork